GrindCrusher/wise-software-docs-storage/mobile/index.md

 # Wise Software - Enterprise tutorial.
-In this section, we will cover navigating and searching the program.
+In this section, we will cover navigating and using the dashboard.

 Navigation and Search